By Jeffrey A. Burns of Dollar, Burns & Becker

 When a truck crash is caused by driver fatigue, the claims that arise from the crash will focus on whether the driver and the carrier complied with the regulations regarding the hours the driver can work, and whether they otherwise took reasonable steps to minimize this ever-present danger.
 Safety directors can no longer claim that they did not realize fatigue is a problem.
 Although the official industry line is that fatigue causes a low percentage of fatal truck crashes, the world's foremost experts who have honestly looked at the fatigue problem have formulated a "consensus statement" and have concluded that fatigue "is the largest identifiable and preventable cause of accidents in transport operations (between 15% and 20% of all accidents), surpassing that of alcohol or drug related incidents in all modes of transportation.
 The expert consensus statement also identified poor government statistics as one of the contributing factors: "Underestimation of the impact of fatigue can lead to the underutilization of important countermeasures.

-Although a wide variety of fatigue training materials are available from all truck industry general supply companies, most trucking companies do not screen their drivers for sleep disorders and do not provide training to their drivers about problems associated with fatigue.
+Although a wide variety of driver fatigue training materials are available from all truck industry general supply companies, most trucking companies do not screen their drivers for sleep disorders and do not provide training to their drivers about problems associated with fatigue.
 Only recently have the federal regulations provided specifically (and vaguely) for any driver training related to "fatigue countermeasures" and this only applies to entry level drivers.
 Nonetheless, the regulations do provide, albeit, somewhat indirectly, that a motor carrier must provide effective training regarding fatigue to all of its drivers.
 This requirement is found in 49 CFR §392.3 which provides:

 No driver shall operate a commercial motor vehicle and a motor carrier shall not require or permit a driver to operate a commercial vehicle while the driver's ability or alertness is so impaired, or so likely to become impaired, through fatigue…as to make it unsafe for him/her to begin or continue to operate the commercial motor vehicle.